-Now, regardless of how much resistance you may feel, do nothing but begin action on the first item.
-Do this for the next four days for each of the other items.
-Do not make a commitment to finish the project, simply commit to start on it and do it!
+Regardless of how much resistance you may feel, begin action on the first item.
+Do this for the next two days for each of the other items.
+Don’t make a commitment to finish the items, simply commit to start on it and do it!
 Begin.
 Stop with the excuses you’ve come to rely on to explain why you don’t get the really important things accomplished in your life.

 Mark D. Hulett is the Senior eCommerce Website Developer & Designer at Georgia Web Development.
-His experience and working knowledge of eCommerce website development and design spans more than a decade.
+His experience and working knowledge of eCommerce, website development and website design spans more than a decade.